 Another clean and simple one.
 It features a map for those of you who speak more than one language so you can show where you learned it.
 It’s especially good-looking if you know more languages than English and Spanish.

 Just imagine the look of that map if you happen to speak Russian!

 The inspiration for this one comes from https://dribbble.com/shots/2151810-Free-Minimal-Clean-Resume-Template-PS-AI

 This one adds a little touch of color.
 Most resumes are a bit bland to my taste.
 Anyway, this one feature a “special skills” section, which is great if you are really good at electrical problems or maybe electric vehicles or hybrids.
 It lets you showcase whatever makes you special as an auto mechanic.
 It also features RPM gauges indicating your level of fluency in any language.

 Auto Mechanic Resume Templates #4

 I created this one to look like a vehicle inspection checklist.
-The car graphic and the dot-rating system is sure to make it stand out from other more classic resume.
+The car graphic and the dot-rating system are sure to make it stand out from other, more classic resumes.
 The header banner featuring a rally race car adds a younger and more active feeling to it.
-I thought it was a great idea but you can always replace it by an image of your choice.
+I thought it was a great idea, but you can always replace it

 The inspiration for this one comes from https://graphicriver.net/item/visual-resume/9242222